Does Bleach Kill Mold?

 White vinegar is the most effective home remedy for removing small amounts of mold.
 The caveat is that there is very little the average homeowner can do to completely kill a mold infestation.
 Consumers lack the access to powerful sterilants, or the professional distribution methods used by professional mold remediation companies.

 The amount of mold that is visible is a very small part compared to the size of the total infestation.
 Mold hides behind walls, in cracks, and under tile and carpet.
 To completely rid your home of black mold, you need to call a professional mold remediation company.

-The methods used by our mold remediation experts here at My Pure Environment in Boston, Massachusetts are able to penetrate behind walls and under tile to completely eradicate mold.
+The methods used by our mold remediation experts here at My Pure Environment in Spokane, Washington are able to penetrate behind walls and under tile to completely eradicate mold.
 Our powerful sterilant goes everywhere that air goes.
 The tiny droplets travel the same way mold spores do.
 That’s why it’s so effective at killing mold.
 Plus, it’s non-invasive, which means that you won’t be left with a huge remodeling bill once we’re done.
 Give us a call for a free consultation.